-Symposium on the Law & Economics of Cannabis Markets
+Symposium on the Economics and Law of Cannabis Markets

 Many states are currently pursuing the decriminalization and/or legalization of medical and recreational marijuana use.
 This presents new challenges and opportunities for prosecutors, regulators, and law enforcement officials in areas of enforcement, consumer protection, and public health.
-The LEC’s Symposium on the Law & Economics of Cannabis Markets will examine the fundamentals of the marijuana economy and discuss how government officials can address these questions.
-By attending participants will gain in-depth knowledge about the hurdles regulators and enforcement officials encounter within this unique market and how to manage the legal, financial, and infrastructure questions that arise in an industry that is decriminalized within a state but not at the federal level.
+The LEC’s Symposium on the Economics and Law of Cannabis Markets examined the fundamentals of the cannabis economy and discussed how government officials can address these questions.
+By attending, participants gained in-depth knowledge about the hurdles regulators and enforcement officials encounter within this unique market and how to manage the legal, financial, and infrastructure questions that arise in an industry that is decriminalized within a state but not at the federal level.

-Additionally, panels will discuss larger constitutional questions related to the role of federalism in the enforcement of marijuana laws, as well as, lessons learned by states that have already legalized marijuana and the obstacles encountered when implementing enforcement strategies.
-This program is open to federal and state judges in courts with general civil and/or criminal jurisdiction, as well as state attorneys general, and attorneys and senior policymaking staff working in state AG offices.
-Space is limited, and admission to the program is by competitive application.
-Those who attended the Symposium on the Law & Economics of Marijuana Legalization in October 2019 are ineligible to attend this program.
+Additionally, panels discussed larger constitutional questions related to the role of federalism in the enforcement of marijuana laws, as well as, lessons learned by states that have already legalized marijuana and the obstacles encountered when implementing enforcement strategies.
+This event was available to all Article III judges, all state appellate judges, and state general jurisdiction judges, as well as state attorneys general, and attorneys and senior policymaking staff working in state AG offices.